PhotonVision/photonvision-docs/source/docs/getting-started/installation/limelight.rst

 Follow the same process used to `image your Limelight <https://docs.limelightvision.io/en/latest/getting_started.html#imaging>`_ but use the .zip file of the latest `Gloworm image <https://github.com/gloworm-vision/pi-gen/releases>`_ of PhotonVision.
 The `Gloworm <https://gloworm.vision/>`_ is a smart camera similar to the Limelight in many ways.

-.. warning:: We reccomend that you :ref:`update PhotonVision <docs/getting-started/installation/coprocessor-image:Raspberry Pi Installation>` after you image the Limelight if the Gloworm image is older than the latest stable PhotonVision release.
+.. warning:: We reccomend that you :ref:`update PhotonVision <docs/getting-started/installation/coprocessor-image:Updating PhotonVision>` after you image the Limelight if the Gloworm image is older than the latest stable PhotonVision release.

 After installation you should be able to `locate the camera <https://gloworm.vision/docs/quickstart/#finding-gloworm>`_ at: ``http://gloworm.local:5800/``

 After connecting you may want to set a static IP address.
 This can be done by going to the "Networking" section in the "Settings" page and changing the "Static/DHCP" selector in the center to "Static", then entering your desired IP in the field below the selector.
 As listed `here <https://docs.wpilib.org/en/latest/docs/networking/networking-introduction/ip-configurations.html>`_, for a robot, this IP must be ``10.TE.AM.X``.
 The ``X`` can be variable, but we recommend using ``10.TE.AM.11`` for the first IP Camera.
 If you would like to change the gloworm.local to something more intuitive you can modify the hostname.

-You will then need to :ref:`import <docs/programming/config/config:Importing and Exporting Settings>` the hardwareConfig.json file you downloaded earlier.
+You will then need to :ref:`import <docs/hardware/config:Importing and Exporting Settings>` the hardwareConfig.json file you downloaded earlier.
 Again, this is **REQUIRED** or the LEDS will not work and the target measurements will be incorrect.

 Troubleshooting
 ---------------